anarterb/SNEStoCDi/README.md

 IMPORTANT :
 - the RTS line from the CDi *must* be connected to an analog input. if you're curious about that, report to the Tech Stuff part.
-- the Arduino will be powered by the VCC provided by the CDi. do not connect any power source to the Arduino !
+- the Arduino will be powered by the VCC provided by the CDi. do not connect any other power source to the Arduino !

 Upload the SNEStoCDi software to your Arduino :
 - connect the Arduino to your computer.
-- add the SNESpaduino library (by Damon Dransfeld) to the Arduino IDE. for information on installing libraries, see : http://arduino.cc/en/Guide/Libraries
+- add the SNESpad library (by Rob Duarte) to the Arduino IDE. the library provided with SNEStoCDi is a modified version of SNESpad, optimized for performances and better compatibility with the current Arduino IDE. for information on installing libraries, see : http://arduino.cc/en/Guide/Libraries
 - open the SNEStoCDi sketch.
 - check that the Arduino pins on the sketch match your wiring, if not adjust the sketch with the right pins. the sketch matches the pinout showed on the wiring.jpg file.